Tips & Tricks

 Can I use Markdown?

-Open a note for editing then select Note info & settings (the icon with an i in a circle at the very top of the screen) and then check the option next to “Markdown Formatted.”
+Open a note for editing then select the Actions icon (the icon with three dots in a circle at the very top of the screen) and then check the option next to “Markdown”.

 You can enable and disable Markdown on a per-note basis by tapping the ellipsis action in the top app bar while viewing a note and tapping the Markdown checkbox.
 Simplenote Android will remember the last time you enabled or disabled Markdown on a note and apply that setting when notes are created.